-The AUC (Area Under the Curve) feature measures how much and how long your sensor glucose measurements are outside the pre-defined AUC Limits.
-Check with your healthcare professional to determine the AUC settings that are best for you.
+The AUC (Area Under the Curve) feature measures how much and how long your sensor glucose measurements are outside the user-defined AUC Limits.
+Consult your healthcare professional for the AUC settings that are best for you.
 The AUC Limits are different than the Glucose Limits.
 The AUC Limits are used to analyze the sensor glucose measurement data that is stored in your system.
 The closer the AUC values are to zero, the closer your SG values are to your AUC Limits.
 If your AUC values are zero, then your SG values are within your AUC Limits.